sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/README.md

 The classification system comprises two deep learning models, as depicted in the figure below.
 The first model is an EfficientNetB0 classifier designed to distinguish between food and non-food images.
 If an image is classified as food, it is passed to the second deep learning model, a **`ViT-Base/16-384`** network.
 This model processes images resized to 384×384 pixels and divided into 16×16 patches, classifying them into specific food categories.

 In addition to the original 101 categories, the system includes an additional category labeled "unknown."
-This category is used for food (and non-food) images that do not fit into any of the other predefined classes.
+This class was created using images from the [iFood-2019 dataset](https://www.kaggle.com/competitions/ifood-2019-fgvc6/data) dataset, which contains 251 food types.
+The unknown category contains food (and some non-food) images that do not fit into any of the other predefined classes.

 Since the model can occasionally misclassify images, the entropy of the classification vector is analyzed.
 A high entropy indicates a higher likelihood of misclassification, as multiple classes may exhibit similar prediction probabilities.
 This entropy-based method is a straightforward approach to enhance prediction accuracy, particularly because the classification model was not trained to account for an "unknown" class.